On the Chandrasekhar Limit in Generalized Uncertainty Principles: Introduction

 Our distinctive assumption of a maximum momentum for the electrons constituting the white dwarfs can also be interpreted from the following perspective.
 As the electrons get more and more packed during the compression of the star, their interaction force $F$, which generates the pressure counter-balancing gravity, increases.
 Here we are assuming that this interaction force should not diverge.
 Recalling that $F= \d p /\d t$, and writing $F=p_{\rm max}/t_p = \left( \frac{\hbar c}{G} \right)^{1/2} \cdot c \cdot \left( \frac{\hbar G}{c^5} \right)^{-1/2} =F_{\rm max}$, where the latter is, up to a $O(1)$ proportionality factor, the maximum force conjectured by Gibbons \cite{gibbons1,gibbons2} and Schiller \cite{shiller1,shiller2}.
 The maximum force conjecture implies that only a maximum amount of power can be radiated \cite{dyson}, and indeed white dwarfs explode into supernovae which are standard candles \cite{annu1,annu2}.

 Our paper is organized as follows: in Sect. \ref{ss2} we review some basic properties of the uncertainty principle we are adopting and quantify its effects on the number density, energy density and pressure of a degenerate electron gas.
 In Sects. \ref{ss3} and \ref{ss4} we inspect the condition for having a gravitational equilibrium within \emph{Newtonian} gravity and assuming the electrons to be non-relativistic and relativistic particles, respectively, and the consequences of the existence or lack of a maximum momentum are examined.
 The purpose here is to make clear comparisons with the previous literature in the context of GUP.
 In Sect. \ref{ss5} we move to the general relativistic formulation using the GUP corrected Tolman-Oppenheimer-Volkoff equations; we will obtain the Chandrasekhar limit and comment on the crucial difference with the previously-considered GUP formalism -- notably, in our case the size of the star is asymptotically vanishing; we also establish the stability of the configurations.
+In Sect. \ref{ss6a} we will show that our main conclusion on the existence of the Chandrasekhar limit still holds also in a class of modified theories of gravity in which the Vainshtein screening mechanism is broken, and we will argue that the specific deviation from the Heisenberg principle assumed in this paper behaves like a temperature effect.
 We conclude in Sect. \ref{ss6} summarizing our work and putting it in the perspective of possible future investigations.